 Dr. Teo's current projects

-ANAÏS TUEPKER, PHD, MPH, is a sociologist and health services researcher whose work focuses on improving patient-provider partnership, patient-centered care, and the VA's adoption of the Patient Centered Medical Home model.
+ANAÏS TUEPKER, PHD, MPH, is a sociologist and health services researcher whose work focuses on improving interprofessional education, innovation and employee engagement, and the VA's adoption of a team-based Patient Centered Medical Home model for primary care.
 She is the Director of the HSR&D Interprofessional Learning & Practice Partnered Evaluation Center, funded by VA's Office of Academic Affiliations and QUERI.
-She is the Principal Investigator for the CIVIC pilot study "Mobile Lives," investigating veterans' experiences of relocation and their impact on social integration and health care expectations.
+She is a co-investigator on several studies examining services and care for marginalized populations such as women Veterans and Veterans experiencing homelessness.
 Her research interests include participatory approaches to health system redesign as well as access to care for marginalized populations, both topics on which she has conducted research within VA and with community groups in Portland.
-Her work uses qualitative and mixed methods, often within a participatory research approach.
+Her work frequently mixes qualitative and quantitative research and evaluation designs as part of a realist approach.
 She is an active participant in the OHSU-PSU Social Determinants of Health Initiative.

 Dr. Tuepker's current projects